|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (d) This section does not prohibit the chief information officer or other governmental entity from owning, leasing, operating, and staffing a network operation center that allows the chief information officer to test, troubleshoot, and maintain network operations.

-Subd.
-2. Creation.
-Except as provided in subdivision 4, the chief information officer, through the state information infrastructure, shall arrange for the provision of voice, data, video, and other telecommunications transmission services to state agencies.
+Except as provided in subdivision 4, the chief information officer, through the state information infrastructure, shall arrange for the provision of information technology and telecommunications services to state agencies.
 The state information infrastructure may also serve educational institutions, including public schools as defined in section 120A.05, subdivisions 9, 11, 13, and 17, nonpublic, church or religious organization schools that provide instruction in compliance with sections 120A.22, 120A.24, and 120A.41, and private colleges; public corporations; Indian tribal governments; state political subdivisions; and public noncommercial educational television broadcast stations as defined in section 129D.12, subdivision 2.
 It is not a telephone company for purposes of chapter 237.
 The chief information officer may purchase, own, or lease any telecommunications network facilities or equipment after first seeking bids or proposals and having determined that the private sector cannot, will not, or is unable to provide these services, facilities, or equipment as bid or proposed in a reasonable or timely fashion consistent with policy set forth in this section.
 The chief information officer shall not resell or sublease any services or facilities to nonpublic entities except to serve private schools and colleges.
 The chief information officer has the responsibility for planning, development, and operations of the state information infrastructure in order to provide cost-effective telecommunications transmission services to state information infrastructure users consistent with the policy set forth in this section.

-Subd.
-3. Duties. (a) The chief information officer shall:
+(a) The chief information officer shall:

 (2) manage vendor relationships, network function, and capacity planning in order to be responsive to the needs of the state information infrastructure users;